diogoferraz/react-starter/README.md

-# react-starter
+# Starter Project for ReactJS
-Starter Project for ReactJS
+ReactJS project boilerplate.
+With all I need to start a new project.